dji-sdk/Mobile-SDK-Tutorial/en/Android/GSDemo/Part2/GSDemo_Part2_en.md

     }
 ```

-## 2. Upload the task to the aircraft
+## Upload the Task to the Aircraft

 We have configured the **DJIGroundStationTask**.
 However, the task is currently stored on the mobile device.
 We need to upload the task to the aircraft before imitate the task.
 Click "Upload" button to upload the task to aircraft.
 The following function will be executed when "Upload" button is clicked: